simplificator/datatrans/README.markdown

 In your View your show the credit card form with a convenient helper:

-In this example we use just ECA (Mastercard) as paymentmethod.
-Feel free to provide an appropriate select field to offer more payment methods.
-This is the form you will show in your "new" method.

     = form_tag Datatrans.web_authorize_url do

       = text_field_tag :paymentmethod, 'ECA'